mitodl/hugo-course-publisher/site/content/courses/18-01-single-variable-calculus-fall-2006/_index.md

 course_image_caption_text: >-
   <p>You can use calculus to find the slope of any function at a given point.
   (Image by MIT OpenCourseWare.)</p>
-course_description: >-
-  <p>This introductory calculus course covers differentiation and integration of
-  functions of one variable, with applications.</p>
 course_info:
   instructors:
     - Prof. David Jerison